htcondor/htcondor/docs/admin-manual/configuration-macros.rst

     character.
-When ``GSI_DAEMON_NAME`` is defined, only certificates matching ``GSI_DAEMON_NAME`` pass the authentication step, and no check is performed to require that the host name of the daemon matches the host name in the daemon’s certificate.
+When ``GSI_DAEMON_NAME`` is defined, only certificates matching ``GSI_DAEMON_NAME`` pass the authentication step, and no check is performed to require that the host name of the daemon matches the host name in the daemon's certificate.
 When ``GSI_DAEMON_NAME`` is not defined, the host name of the daemon and certificate must match unless exempted by the use of ``GSI_SKIP_HOST_CHECK`` and/or ``GSI_SKIP_HOST_CHECK_CERT_REGEX``.